abaowannasleep/abao-s.github.io/_pages/about.md

 I am currently very interested in the measurement methods of complex microdevice morphology(as shown below), welcome to exchange advice!

 ![avatar](../images/scale_of_bracket.png)
-$$ The surface has HDR properties because of the metal material, as well as the light source obstruction and mutual reflection caused by the deep grooves.$$
+The surface has HDR properties because of the metal material, as well as the light source obstruction and mutual reflection caused by the deep grooves.

 hobbies
 -------